 Christian Study Resource

-They were used by the early Christian and Jewish communities for the burial of the dead - early Christians rejected the custom of cremation, because they believed that bodies would one day rise from the dead.
+Catacombs are ancient underground cemeteries with narrow winding tunnels normally about 8ft. high.Why were they built?
+They were used by the early Christian and Jewish communities for burial of the dead - early Christians rejected the custom of cremation, because they believed that bodies would one day rise from the dead.

 The Christians of Rome were for the most part ordinary people.
 They lived in densely populated neighborhoods in the suburbs, near the places that offered the chance of good trade in supplies for the capital, or along the banks of the Tiber, or near industries like the transport services on the Appian Way.

-Strangely enough, soldiers in the army seem to have been ready to listen to Christian teachings, and there were also many Christians among entertainment workers - in the circuses, amphiteatres, theatres, and naumachias dedicated to the public spectacles which were so important a part of Roman life.
+Strangely enough, soldiers in the army seem to have been ready to listen to Christian teachings, and there were also many Christians among entertainment workers - in the circuses, amphiteatres, theatres, and naumachias dedicated to the public spectacles which were so important in Roman life.

 Many more came from the great number of slaves who worked in Rome - from the imperial palace and the rich patrician residences to the city at large, where they made up the swarms of public servants employed in construction work, in the maintenance of aqueducts, road and drainage systems, and in fire-fighting and street cleaning.
 See Slaves for case studies of three slaves who appear in the Old and New Testaments.